Autoinflammatory diseases: Loss of negative regulators

-Loss of negative regulators results in inability to attenuate proinflammatory cytokine responses, causing autoinflammation.
+Loss of negative regulators results in an inability to attenuate pro-inflammatory cytokine responses, causing autoinflammation.

 Among these negative regulators, antagonists of IL-1 receptor (IL-1Ra) or IL-36 receptor (IL-36Ra) can be concluded.
 Loss-of-function mutations of IL-1Ra can develop fatal systemic inflammatory response syndrome.
-Another example is the inability of the anti-inflammatory cytokines, such as IL-10, signal through its receptor.
+Another example is the inability of the anti-inflammatory cytokines, such as IL-10, to signal through its receptor.
 That, again, can lead to systemic inflammation and severe inflammatory bowel disease (IBD).
-This provides that even single-cytokine dysregulation can cause autoinflammatory diseases.
-There are also mutations which can change the ability of cytotoxic cells to induce cell death, resulting in failure to terminate macrophage and dendritic cells activation and cause macrophage activation syndrome.
+This shows that even single-cytokine dysregulation can cause autoinflammatory diseases.
+Some mutations can change the ability of cytotoxic cells to induce cell death, failing to terminate macrophage and dendritic cell activation and causing macrophage activation syndrome.

-Inflammasomopathies
+Inflammasome mediated autoinflammatory disorders

-As indicated above, AIDs are caused by abnormal innate immune activation and, in the case of inflammasopathies, are attributable to activation of an inflammasome complex nucleated by innate immune sensors such as NLRP1 (nucleotide-binding oligomerization domain(NOD)-like receptors), pyrin or NLRC4 (NOD-like receptors (NLR) Family CARD Domain Containing 4).
+As indicated above, AIDs are caused by abnormal innate immune activation and, in the case of inflammasome disorders, are attributable to activation of an inflammasome complex nucleated by innate immune sensors such as NLRP1 (nucleotide-binding oligomerization domain (NOD)-like receptors), pyrin, or NLRC4 (NOD-like receptors (NLR) Family CARD Domain Containing 4).

-Inflammasomes are cytoplasmic protein complexes, which are able to generate active, secreted IL-1β and IL-18 from a cell.
-The sensors of the innate immunity help to activate caspase 1 from pro-caspase 1.
+Inflammasomes are cytoplasmic protein complexes that can generate active, secreted IL-1β and IL-18 from a cell.
+The sensors of innate immunity help to activate caspase 1 from pro-caspase 1.
 When activated, caspase 1 cleaves precursors of the pro-inflammatory cytokines pro-IL-1β and pro-IL-18 to their active forms.

 NLRP1

 There have been reports of patients with activating mutations in NLRP1, where arginine is affected.
-There is a de novo heterozygous Pro1214Arg substitution in some cases, while in the others there is a homozygous arginine to tryptophan substitution at position 726 (R726W).
-It has been shown that the mutation position matters: Pro1214Arg is located in the FIIND (from function to find domain) domain, which is important for NLRP1 activation, R726W is located in the linker region between the NOD and LRR (from leucine rich) domains.
+There is a de novo heterozygous Pro1214Arg substitution in some cases, while in others there is a homozygous arginine to tryptophan substitution at position 726 (R726W).
+It has been shown that the mutation position matters.
+Pro1214Arg is located in the FIIND (from function to find domain) domain, which is important for NLRP1 activation.
+R726W is located in the linker region between the NOD and LRR (from leucine rich) domains.

-All of the patients with such mutations exhibited dyskeratosis, arthritis, recurrent fever episodes, recurrent elevated CRP (from C-reactive protein) levels and vitamin A deficiency.
+All of the patients with such mutations exhibited dyskeratosis, arthritis, recurrent fever episodes, recurrent elevated CRP (from C-reactive protein) levels, and vitamin A deficiency.

-Among AIDs caused by NLRP1 mutation belong multiple self-healing palmoplantar carcinoma (MSPC) and familial keratosis lichenoides chronica (FKLC).
+Among the AIDs caused by the NLRP1 mutation are multiple self-healing palmoplantar carcinoma (MSPC) and familial keratosis lichenoides chronica (FKLC).